 With only two exceptions we directly take orders from all countries globally.
-From Japan we accept orders through our agent, Techscience.
-From China, we take orders directly, but channel the orders through Omtech Opto-Electronics, who are our preferred partner to facilitate the import paperwork that is required to import crystals into mainland China.
+From Japan we accept orders through our agent, Japan Laser Corporation.
+From China, we take orders through Omtech Opto-Electronics, Ltd..

 The curved crystals that we provide are not yet part of the Request Quote page of our website since there are several important details like the angular range, radius of curvature and azimuthal orientation that we need to coordinate in detail with our end customers before we can issue a formal quotation.
 Please contact us directly at email@example.com to discuss the details of the curved crystal that you need.

 SPL exclusively ships its crystals through Federal Express.
 We use the International Priority service for foreign deliveries and Priority Overnight service for domestic deliveries to ensure the fastest possible delivery.
 For all EU and US customers this means next-day delivery.
 For our customers in Latin America, Africa, the Far East and Australia delivery times are two to four days depending on the precise delivery location.